 Once you’ve created great content, promote it.
 Pay per click (PPC), search engine optimization (SEO), and paid social media ads are different ways to get in front of your ideal clients.
 Once there, they can “meet” you, get to know you, consume your content, and gain benefit.
 This will promote their mental health.
 And, you guessed it, as a percentage will convert into clients, it will build your practice in the process.

-By choosing your words carefully and appropriately, creating a plan, proving your expertise, discussing on-point topics directed at your ideal clients, creating mental health content that matters, and then maximizing your reach with digital tools, you can achieve startling results.
+By choosing your words carefully and appropriately, creating a plan, proving your expertise, discussing on-point topics directed at your ideal clients, creating mental health content that matters, and then maximizing your reach with digital tools, you can achieve startling results with online marketing for mental health.
 We’ve helped many clients to do just this.

 Remember, the world needs to hear from you.
 Your insights are especially poignant in this pandemic time.
 By sharing your advice in the right way you will propel your practice growth too.
 That’s a win-win!